 A D system, also called a balanced ventilation system, recuperates the heat from the extracted, dirty indoor air to preheat the fresh air supplied from outside.
 It works fully mechanically and automatically.
 The air is drawn in from outside and passes through the home via a system of pipes.
 There are ventilation louvres in every room, where the air from outside is blown in.
 Dirty interior air is in turn also extracted from the wet rooms.

 The D+ system from Renson®, the Endura Delta, constantly monitors the indoor air quality.
-The system switches on when the CO2 level or concentration of moisture or odors exceeds the threshold, which ensures there is sufficient ventilation at all times.
+The system switches on when the CO2 level or concentration of moisture or odours exceeds the threshold, which ensures there is sufficient ventilation at all times.
 This therefore also works on demand.
 You do need to take the energy consumption of the fans and heat exchanger into account, though.
 And be aware that a dual duct network requires regular maintenance and new filters.

 C+ or D system?